Alan Garber: Career

 Garber has held various positions and titles since joining Harvard, including the Mallinckrodt Professor of Health Care Policy at Harvard Medical School, Professor of Economics in the Harvard Faculty of Arts and Sciences, Professor of Public Policy at Harvard Kennedy School, and Professor in the Department of Health Policy and Management in the Harvard T.H.
 Chan School of Public Health.

 He succeeded Claudine Gay as the president of Harvard University in 2024.
 Garber was initially appointed as an interim president, on January 2, 2024.
 On August 2, the Harvard Corporation announced that he would be the permanent president of the university for a fixed term of three years ending at the conclusion of the 2026–2027 academic year.
 He was installed as the 31st president of Harvard University on December 7, 2024, in a private ceremony at Menschel Hall, one of the Harvard Art Museums.
 In 2025, he was elected to the American Philosophical Society.

+On December 15, 2025, Harvard announced that Garber would remain as the university's president indefinitely.